ADITHYANPR/FACE-DETECTION-USING-PYTHON/README.md

-# FACE-DETECTION-USING-PYTHON
-Face Detection using OpenCV
+# Face Detection using OpenCV